rbaumgarten/xlt-testsuite-documentation/README.md

 ## Test Suite Setup

 The following prerequisites and installation steps are needed to run the test suite with the __XLT Script Developer__ in Firefox or the __XLT Framework__ orchestrating different WebDrivers.
-For further help on how to setup or configurate you test suite please refer to [XLT Online](https://lab.xceptance.de/releases/xlt/latest/):
+For further help on setup and configuration please refer to [XLT Online](https://lab.xceptance.de/releases/xlt/latest/):

 ### XLT Script Developer